jerz4lunch/fuzzy-hw/README.txt

-This Program was written by Jeremy Cutler.
+This non-existent program was written by Jeremy Cutler.